-This line is only for an amended return.
+This line is only for amended returns.
 Enter the amount of tax paid with the original return and/or subsequent payments made prior to filing this amended return less any previous refunds (exclude refund interest).
-A net refund should be entered as a negative amount (preceded by a minus sign).
+Enter a net refund as a negative amount (preceded by a minus sign).